 Side-bars, Asides, and “Right Rails”

-- Side-bars rarely contain heading 1’s.
+. - They rarely contain